Onesquethaw Creek: History

 O-nis'-kwe-thau Creek was also called Coeymans Creek, which continues to be the name of Onesquethaw Creek's outlet stream.
-There is a hamlet of this name.
-(Sometimes called Terrytown) in New Scotland, as well as Oniskethau flats and mountain now named Bennet Hill.
+There was a hamlet of this name, also known as Oniskethau (now called Tarrytown) in New Scotland, as well as Oniskethau flats and mountain now named Bennet Hill.
 It is said to have been an early Native American name meaning cornfields but this attribution was mistakenly based on William Martin Beauchamp's lack of personal knowledge of the Ma-quaes [Mohawks] language because it seemed similar to the Mahican word for maze.
 The Mahicans originally owned the land before it was lost to the Ma-quaes [Mohawks] during the Beaver Wars of 1628.
 The land was deeded to Teunis Slingerland and Johannes Apple by representatives of the three races (clans of the Ma-quaes [Mohawks] (Wolf, Bear and Turtle), owners of the land called "O-nits-quat-haa." as indicated on the original Slingerlands Land Patent Agreement.
 The name when translated from the Ma-quaes [Mohawk] language simply means: "Sinking-Stream."
 This name is much more in keeping with the actual topography of the land.

 According to a document from the New Scotland Historical Association, the word Onesquethaw has three meanings: Corn Field, Stoney Bottom, and Crooked Creek.
 The New Scotland Historical Association describes that the first European colonizer on Onesquethaw Creek flats was from Holland, Teunis Slingerland.
 He purchased 10,000 acres of land from the Indians around 1660.
 "The bargain was struck for one piece of shrift, three casks of rum, three kettles, three shirts, one hundred and fifty hands of wampum, and one bag of powder.
 The original deed of 1685, which is on file in the Albany County Courthouse, bears the Indian clan signs of the Wolf, Bear and Turtle."